iomeone/Fun-Scheme-Compiler/README.md

 5. Function is provided too few arguments.

     This was fixed for some primitive operations.
-Using the same technique as fix 4, most primitive operations must have an explicitly counted number of arguments (ie. cons, cdr, car).
+Using the same technique as fix 4, most primitive operations must have an explicitly counted number of arguments (ie. cons, cdr, car, etc.).
 If the length of the list of arguments is too small, then a run-time exception is thrown.
 Otherwise, the primitive operation suceeds.

     Tests for this fix are: `too-few-0.scm`, `too-few-1.scm`, and `too-few-2.scm`.

 An example of a run-time error that is not being caught is integer overflow.
 For instance, one can write the factorial function in scheme and it will be interpreted correctly for any relatively large `n` at the top-level, however it will overflow at `eval-llvm`.

 ## Added Features
-FSC supports immutable hashsets using HAMT.
+1. Hashsets using HAMT.

     The code for HAMT was provided by the professor.
 It uses the Boehm Garbage Collector, which has also been included in the FSC distribution.

     With more time, I probably could have finished this to my liking.

+2. Strings and Characters.

+    I attempted to add strings and characters to the FSC implementation.
+I was successfully able to allow characters to be passed until closure conversion, but ran out of time when I wanted pass them to LLVM IR.

+    First, I managed allow characters to pass as valid input for the passes leading to `closure-convert` and was able to `eval-ir` something like \#x (which is scheme for the character `x`).

+    Since I was unable to change the tagging scheme to an acceptable one (for BGC) I was unable to use more than 8 tags.
+Since I was already using a tag for hashsets, I do not know how to extend this to more than 8 tags so I just naively convert characters to strings.

+    I've supplied a `compiled.rkt` file that shows an example of this.

 ## Boehm Garbage Collector
 The project assignment included integrating the [Boehm-Demers-Weiser Garbage Collector](https://github.com/ivmai/bdwgc).
-I had limited success fully integrating bdwgc to include an updated tagging scheme, however I was able to replace all calls to malloc with GC_MALLOC and incorporate the professor's HAMT code in the project.
+I had limited success fully integrating bdwgc to include an updated tagging scheme, however I was able to replace all calls to `malloc` with `GC_MALLOC` and incorporate the professor's HAMT code in the project.

-With more time, I would have liked to learn more about this GC so I may use it in my own projects.
+With more time, I would like to learn more about this GC so I may use it in my own projects.
 I will add this to my todo list for future reference as this project sounds like a valuable tool if it works properly.

 #### I had to make some changes to how `utils.rkt` calls clang++ at compile time to work with my workstation, but feel free to modify the lines to fit your needs.
 Specifically, I modified lines 611 and 617.